awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 c
 Continuing with the program...

-Pushing hello-world to hello-world will take a few seconds The hello-world was pushed to ECR
+Pushing echo-text will take a few seconds
+The echo-text image was pushed to ECR

 Enter 'c' followed by <ENTER> to continue: c